Hamatora: Reception

 Reactions to the first episode of Hamatora have been between mixed between positive and average.
 UK Anime Network called it "slick and stylish" and commented it could be one of the season's surprises.
 The pilot was noted for the way it connected multiple stories and its distinctive use of animations.
 Brad Rice from Japanator mentioned he was attracted by the show and was curious about how the characters would be portrayed.
 Chris Beveridge from Fandom Post noted that while it had several good moments, the characters had yet to bring an impact to him.
 Multiple writers from Anime News Network showed several opinions about the series' first episode which went from positive to one simply saying she did not care about it.

-Nicoletta Browne from THEM Anime Reviews called it a "fun watch" while noting similarities with the comic book series X-Men.
+Nicole MacLean from THEM Anime Reviews called it a "fun watch" while noting similarities with the comic book series X-Men.
 She believes "it isn't a series I regret watching, for its early self-contained episodes function as a good if pedestrian detective series, and it is certainly pretty to look at."
 Similarly, Richard Eisenbeis from Kotaku praised the series for the appeal of superhero power used by business people who would appeal to the audience.
 He noted fans of the X-Men might enjoy the series.
 Despite praising the threat Moral poses to Nice due to how he is a foil, Eisenbeis criticized some of the dark parts from the series as well as its anticlimactic finale.
 Carl Kimlinger from Anime News Network was more critical of the series as despite praising its action scenes and comedy, he panned the series' plot and animation.
 Re: Hamatora was praised by Chris Beveridge due to its themes portrayed and the similarities between the series and other Western series.
 He additionally praised both Hamatora and the sequel for its portrayal of the lead characters as well as the English actors.

 The first DVD of the series sold 1,454 units in two days after its release.
 In 2014, The 19th Animation Kobe committee chose director Seiji Kishi to receive their Individual Award for the stretch of his career including Danganronpa: The Animation, Arpeggio of Blue Steel, and Hamatora.